FelixOnline/v2/content/articles/2011-2-13-long-distance-relationships.md

 subtitle: >
   So, is it worth it?
 Should you keep in touch with that girl you’re going to meet this summer?
 date: "2011-02-13 13:10:21 +0000"

 # Attributes from Felix Online V1
 id: "804"
 old_path: /comment/804/long-distance-relationships
 aliases:
  - /comment/804/long-distance-relationships
+imported: true
+comments:
+ - Being somebody who dragged one out for about 3 years I can quite definitively say that its a fucking stupid idea and anyone who finds out about it will rightly think youre an idiotBeing somebody who dragged one out for about 3 years I can quite definitively say that its a fucking stupid idea and anyone who finds out about it will rightly think youre an idiotBlack Magic Spells

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true